FZambia/centrifuge/docs/content/description.rst

 for clients (there are options for namespaces which allow to disable presence and history for channels belonging to them).

-At this moment you can ask why not use Redis PUB/SUB mechanism instead of ZeroMQ PUB/SUB sockets for communicating and exchanging messages between instances?
-This is a fair question.
-There are some benchmarks I found which show significant performance difference - ZeroMQ just faster than Redis.
-But I think it is an open discussion and your thoughts are welcome.
-Mail me or create Github issue so we can make Centrifuge better in next releases.

 Finally let's talk about structure database.
 In Centrifuge you can create projects and namespaces in projects.
 This information must be stored somewhere and shared between all running instances.
 To achieve this SQLite or MongoDB or PostgreSQL can be used.